 Player Protection and Responsible Gambling

 While it is true that the country is struggling with money laundering and a high rate of crime, it is still putting certain efforts to protect punters interested in gambling online- at least theoretically.
-Unfortunately, not all of those had a positive outcome, meaning, they were never actually brought to life.
+Unfortunately, not all of those had a positive outcome.

 In 2012, SEGOB announced its intention to collaborate with two of the most powerful Mexican gaming associations, as well as with the Association of Mexican Banks.
 The main idea was to identify, control and supervise sites targeting the local market from offshore.
 Also, it would block payment transactions with offshore companies.